Turn myths into reality for stronger retirement strategies

 Myth #3: Medicare covers long-term care

-Up to 56% of middle-income baby boomers believe Medicare will pay for ongoing long-term care needs in the future.⁶ The truth is, Medicare doesn’t pay for any long-term care services.
+Up to 56% of middle-income baby boomers believe Medicare will pay for ongoing long-term care needs in the future.3 The truth is, Medicare doesn’t pay for any long-term care services.

 The need for long-term care and the associated costs are impossible to predict, but if these services are needed, they can quickly deplete a client’s retirement savings.
-A nursing home stay alone costs an average of nearly $95,000 annually.⁶
+A nursing home stay alone costs an average of over $11,000 a month.4

-When 70% of people 65 and older will need long-term care services in their lifetime,⁶ it’s critical to consider this potential need in a client’s retirement strategy.
+With approximately 70% of people turning 65 expected to require some kind of long-term care in their lifetime,5 it’s critical to consider this potential need in a client’s retirement strategy.

 Offer a solution to cover Medicare costs and gaps